Blind Two-Dimensional Super-Resolution and Its Performance Guarantee (Extended Version): Recovery Conditions and Main Result

 \subsection{Remarks on Theorem~\ref{th: main the}}

-Theorem~\ref{th: main the} indicates the minimum number of samples $L$ that guarantees the exact recovery of the continuous shifts upon solving (\ref{eq: optimization atomic}).
-This provides a considerable improvement over standard techniques that estimate the locations of the shifts on a discrete grid up to uncertainty constant.
-The bound on $L$ suggests that the more concentrated are the rows of $\Dm^{H}$, the fewer number of samples are needed for the exact recovery.
-Moreover, for a given $\widetilde{K}$, (\ref{eq: L fianl}) states that having $L = O \left(RK\right)$ provides a sufficient condition for recovering the unknown shifts.
-This fact coincides with the number of degrees of freedom in the problem and at the same time follows the sufficient condition for stable recovery in both 1D and 2D non-blindness super-resolution ($L = O \left(R\right)$) as \cite{candes2014towards} and \cite{heckel2016super} show, respectively.
-Furthermore, the number of samples required for the exact recovery in blind 1D super-resolution problem \cite{yang2016super} can be shown to be less than (\ref{eq: L fianl}).
-This is expected since our blind 2D problem is more ill-posed.
+{{Theorem~\ref{th: main the} states the minimum number of samples $L$ that guarantees the exact recovery of $\Um$ upon solving the super-resolution recovery problem in (\ref{eq: optimization atomic}).
+The bound on $L$ suggests that the more concentrated are the rows of $\Dm^{H}$, the fewer number of samples required for the exact recovery.
+Moreover, for a given $\widetilde{K}$, (\ref{eq: L fianl}) states that having $L = \mathcal{O} \left(RK\right)$ provides a sufficient condition for recovering the unknowns.
+This fact coincides with the number of degrees of freedom in the problem and follows the sufficient condition for stable recovery in both 1D and 2D non-blindness super-resolution ($L = \mathcal{O} \left(R\right)$) as \cite{candes2014towards} and \cite{heckel2016super} show, respectively.
+The work on 1D blind super-resolution in \cite{li2019atomic} has a bound of $\mathcal{O}\left(R^{2}K\right)$ on the sample complexity, but without the random assumption on $\hv$.
+It will be interesting to see how dropping the random assumption on $\hv$, or some of our other assumptions, will affect our sample complexity bound in the future extension of this work.

-On the other hand, we point out that $N\geq 512$ is a technical requirement that is only made to facilitate some of our proofs upon following what in \cite{candes2014towards}.
-However, as \cite{candes2014towards} shows, this assumption can be discarded at the cost of having a larger minimum-separation condition.
-Our numerical experiments in Section~\ref{sec: results} show that the exact recovery of the shifts exists even when this condition is not met.
-Finally, note that in contrast to the non-blind 2D super-resolution work in \cite{heckel2016super} where $\text{sign}\left(c_{j}\right):= \frac{c_{j}}{|c_{j}|}$ are assumed to be i.i.d., we do not impose any assumptions on $c_{j}$.
+On the other hand, $N\geq 512$ is a requirement that is made to facilitate some of our proofs upon following the steps in \cite{candes2014towards}.
+However, as \cite{candes2014towards} shows, this assumption can be discarded at the cost of having a more significant separation.
+Our simulations show that the exact recovery exists even when this condition is not met.
+Finally, in contrast to the non-blind 2D super-resolution work in \cite{heckel2016super}, where $\text{sign}\left(c_{j}\right):= \frac{c_{j}}{|c_{j}|}$ are assumed to be i.i.d. for all $j$, we do not impose any assumptions on $c_{j}$.

+The proof of Theorem~\ref{th: main the} is based on the dual of (\ref{eq: optimization atomic}).
+We show in Section~\ref{sec: solution sec} that this proof boils down to be a problem of formulating a 2D trigonometric random vector polynomial that satisfies certain interpolation conditions.
+The formulation of this polynomial requires using some random kernels in company with matrix theory and probability measures.}}